 Romantic soirees are heavily linked to candlelit meals and the like, and in Bali, this is so efficiently catered for that almost every meal could be a romantic interlude if you were so inclined!
 Here are our favorite dining options:

 Breakfast by the Rice Terrace, Alaya Resort

 One of the best places to stay in Bali for couples is Alaya Resort in Ubud.
 That’s where we have been staying for a few days.
-It is right in the centre of Ubud but immersed in gorgeous nature.
-We were loathe to leave at all really, as the restaurants here had such amazing delights on the menu!
+It is right in the center of Ubud but immersed in gorgeous nature.
+We were loathed to leave at all really, as the restaurants here had such amazing delights on the menu!
 There are two restaurants – Petani Restaurant and Manisan Bali – and both have been so tastefully decorated that you can tell they had romance in mind.

 Here we ate breakfast every morning, and it was set up in the form of an intimate picnic by the rice terrace.
 This was such a lovely part of the trip, and everyone we met there was of the same mind!
 Don’t miss it.